LucasWinkler/discord-bot/README.md

 # Where to find auth token
 1. https://discordapp.com/developers/applications/
-2. Create an application.
+2. Create an application
-3. Create a bot and copy the token.
+3. Create a bot and copy the token